 Davis' 2009 defensive line was again the key in setting the tone for an Alabama defense that ranked second nationally and led the SEC in four major categories - rush defense (78.1 ypg), pass efficiency defense (87.7), total defense (244.1) and scoring defense (11.7 ppg).
-Senior nose gaurd Terrence Cody earned consensus All-America honors for the second straight season and was a finalist for the Lombardi, Nagurski and Bednarik Awards.
-Seniors Lorenzo Washington and Brandon Deaderick anchored the defensive end positions while sophomore Marcell Dareus emerged as a pass-rusher and led the team with 6.5 sacks.
+Senior nose guard Terrence Cody earned consensus All-America honors for the second straight season and was a finalist for the Lombardi, Nagurski and Bednarik Awards.
+Seniors Lorenzo Washington and Brandon Deaderick anchored the defensive end positions while Dareus emerged as a pass-rusher as a sophomore and led the team with 6.5 sacks.
 Dareus had a breakout game against Texas in the National Championship as he earned defensive MVP honors.

 The Alabama defensive line saw great improvement in 2008, which helped the Crimson Tide develop into one of the top defensive units overall nationally.
 Davis added Cody to the starting lineup at nose guard and the junior was named an All-American in his first season.
 Alabama ranked second nationally in terms of rush defense, allowing just 74.1 yards per game on the ground.
 UA also ranked among the top seven in the country in total defense (263.5 ypg) and scoring defense (14.3 ppg).